A Prudent Framework for Understanding Risk-Awareness in Demand Response: Proof of Theorem

 where $a_{\tau},\tau \in [t+1,T]$ and $a_{\mathrm{v}}$ is the constant parameters.

 As expectation is a linear transformation, we can write $v_t(x_t)$ as (\ref{v_t_linear_comb}) and complete the proof. \end{proof}

-Lemma \ref{linear_combination_value_function} shows the state-value function derivative is a linear combination of state cost function derivative $c$ and end state-value function derivative $v_T$.
-As the model definition mentions, we reasonably set the end state-value function to zero, and finish the proof.
+Lemma \ref{linear_combination_value_function} shows that the state-value function derivative is a linear combination of the state cost function derivative $c$ and the end state-value function derivative $v_T$.
+As the model definition mentions, we reasonably set the end state-value function to zero and finish the proof.